viamrobotics/micro-rdk/OTA.md

 ### Cloud

-The OTA Service in the micro-rdk currently supports **only HTTP/2**, this means that the hosting platform must support HTTP/2 connections.
+The OTA Service in the Micro-RDK currently supports **only HTTP/2**, this means that the hosting platform must support HTTP/2 connections.

 While not all blob storage platform support HTTP/2, many offer Content Delivery Network (CDN) solutions that do.